Edditoria/markdown-plus-plus/README.md

 If bugs occurs or you have problems, please report the issue.

 If you have any suggestion, feel free to connect me [@Edditoria][twitter] | [facebook][fb] | [G+][gplus].

+## Note to Original Settings from @thomsmits

+I'd revised all the XML codes, including the default theme.
+If you don't feel good in my settings, please comment.
+I'll try my best to improve,
+Or, use his current repo :)

 ## Copyright Notice